 The study involved recycling two different porous asphalts (placed on a motorway in 1990 and 1991 respectively) into a new high modulus mixture with a recycling rate of 50 % and the use of a 10/20 hard paving grade bitumen as virgin binder.
 Samples were taken from the site at milling to replicate the full scale production of a drum mixer facility in the laboratory through different approaches when mixing.
-The reclaimed binder from the two batches of approximately of 16 years porous pavements were aged to similar levels as virgin 10/20 bitumen, but with a small difference in softening point.
-IR spectrum reveals that one of the stretches contained SBS polymer, but for the laboratory study the two samples were homogenized in
+The reclaimed binder from the two batches of approximately of 16 years porous pavements had aged to similar penetration levels as virgin 10/20 grade bitumen from their original values, but with a small difference in softening point over time.
+(Lot A: Penetration 8 x 0.1 mm; Softening Point Ring and Ball 77.6 $^{\circ}$ C and Lot B: Penetration 10 x 0.1 mm; Softening Point Ring and Ball 82,0 $^{\circ}$ C).
+IR spectrum reveals that one of the stretches contained SBS polymer, but for the laboratory study the two samples were homogenized into one sample.